MicrosoftDocs/learn/learn-pr/visual-studio/visual-studio-test-tools/resources/design-doc.md

     1. **Knowledge check**

     - I can only run tests from the Test Explorer.
 True/**False** You can run tests with the right-click menu, keyboard shortcuts, or the CodeLens icons.
-Whatever feel natural to you and helps you get into your most productive coding flow.
+Whatever feels natural to you and helps you get into your most productive coding flow.
     - The Test Explorer group by allows me to view tests groupings according to: (Check all that apply)
         - Project
         - Namespace